 • Chowdhuri S, McCrea S, Demner-Fushman D, Taylor CO.
 Extracting Biomedical Terms from Postpartum Depression Online Health Communities.
 In AMIA Summits on Translational Science Proceedings, vol. 2019.[link]

-Facilitating Translational Research with Digital Devices
+Facilitating Research and Patient Monitoring with Digital Devices

 Selected publications: